RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## AWS SageMaker

 Amazon SageMaker is a fully managed **machine learning service**.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
 It provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don't have to manage servers.
 It also provides common machine learning algorithms that are optimized to run efficiently against extremely large data in a distributed environment.
 With native support for bring-your-own-algorithms and frameworks, SageMaker offers flexible distributed training options that adjust to your specific workflows.
 Deploy a model into a secure and scalable environment by launching it with a few clicks from SageMaker Studio or the SageMaker console.

+## Amazon Comprehend

+Amazon Comprehend uses **natural language processing (NLP)** to extract insights about the content of documents.
+It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document.
+Use Amazon Comprehend to create new products based on understanding the structure of documents.
+For example, using Amazon Comprehend you can search social networking feeds for mentions of products or scan an entire document repository for key phrases.

 ## Amazon AppFlow